junguler/_image-manipulation/Tiler/README.md

 ![flower-tiled](https://user-images.githubusercontent.com/59083599/137919484-901b651c-d6d2-496f-95d1-2673cf77a38c.jpg)

 ## change resizing scale
-so far we've been using the default resizing scale settings of `RESIZING_SCALES = [0.5, 0.4, 0.3, 0.2, 0.1]` scale of 1 is the exact size of our tile image, so with default settings we are using from 50% of the tile size to 10% of it. lets use it again for comparasion purposes and then change it:
+so far we've been using the default resizing scale settings of `RESIZING_SCALES = [0.5, 0.4, 0.3, 0.2, 0.1]` scale of 1 is the exact size of our tile image, so with default settings we are using from 50% of the tile size to 10% of it. lets use it again for comparison purposes and then change it:
 ```
 python3 tiler.py burger.jpg tiles/circles/gen_circle_100/
 ```